-Members typically meet on the second Saturday of each month, from 10 am to Noon (except in January, July and August).
+Members typically meet on the second Saturday of each month, from 10 am to Noon (except in January, June, July and August).
 We enjoy a variety of activities, including updates on research news and celiac disease in the media, speakers, opportunities to try new gluten-free products, recipe sharing, and potluck celebrations.

 Food Pantry Items Needed: Please consider bringing a gluten free item to donate to the food pantry.
 They can take everything GF such as mixes, soups, pasta, cereal, breads, crackers, rice.
 Baking mixes and foods that kids enjoy are particularly appreciated.

 The following events are listed as a service to members.
 They are neither sponsored by nor endorsed by MAGIC.

 Come on out to sample gluten free products!
 The address is 2920 Fitchrona Road in Fitchburg.